Clan Hamilton History, Motto & Origins: Lanarkshire, Cadzow Castle & Scottish Heritage

 A Hamilton tartan mug bearing the clan motto Through, inspired by the heritage of one of Lowland Scotland's premier noble houses.
 Browse Hamilton gifts here.

-Hamilton is today one of the most widely distributed Scottish surnames internationally, carried by families across Scotland, Ireland, North America, Australia, and New Zealand whose ancestors left Lanarkshire and the surrounding counties during the emigrations of the eighteenth and nineteenth centuries.
-The name’s American associations — Alexander Hamilton, the Founding Father and first Secretary of the Treasury of the United States, was of Scottish and Caribbean ancestry and took his name from the Scottish family tradition — give the Hamilton name a particular resonance in American culture that extends far beyond the genealogical community, particularly since the celebrated Broadway musical made his story globally famous.
+The name's American associations — Alexander Hamilton, the Founding Father and first Secretary of the Treasury, was of Scottish and Caribbean ancestry — give Hamilton a particular resonance in American culture that extends far beyond the genealogical community, particularly since the celebrated Broadway musical made his story globally famous.
+For those researching Hamilton ancestry, the parish records of Lanarkshire and the Plantation-era records of counties Down and Antrim are the richest starting points.

 If you're proud of your Hamilton heritage, you can explore gifts and home décor featuring the Hamilton name by using the search bar above.